 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- It is used to calm muscles while on a breathing machine.
+- It is used to relax muscles while on a breathing machine or during surgery.

 - A heartbeat that does not feel normal.

 - This drug may irritate the vein.
 If the drug leaks from the vein, it may also cause irritation around that area.
 Tell your child’s nurse if your child has any redness, burning, pain, swelling, or leaking of fluid where the drug is going into your child’s body.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if your child has any side effects that bother your child or do not go away.